 - Create/update web content for marketing efforts in student affairs and advancement

-- Collaborate with graphic designer, writers, and Public Relations departments on marketing efforts
+- Collaborate with graphic designers, writers, and Public Relations departments on marketing efforts

 - Utilization of social media for recruitment, programming, fundraising, and collaboration

 Once you have your Skills and Competencies in place, then take 1/4 to 1/2 page on Career Highlights.
 These are those outstanding contributions that you made to one of your previous (or current) employers.
 Like this:

 - Create process for scholarship awarding and implement new Academic Works software